- Student Groups

 Lounge Location: EITC E2-442

-The Engineering Access Student Association (EASA) is the student council that represents the Aboriginal students in the Engineering Access Program (ENGAP).
+The Engineering Access Student Association (EASA) is the student council that represents the Indigenous students in the Engineering Access Program (ENGAP).
 The council puts on various events and activities during the school year to promote a welcoming environment for the ENGAP students.
 To join EASA you must be of Aboriginal ancestry and be a member of ENGAP.
 To become a member please come visit our lounge, call us at (204) 474-9872 or send us an email.

 Contact Email: firstname.lastname@example.org